mynar7/blog/content/blog/the-problem-with-context/index.md

 ## Final Thoughts

-Although this article's title is a little salacious and the "problem" with context  may not be the boogie man some might envision it to be, I still think this is worth talking about.
+Although this article's title is a little incendiary and the "problem" with context  may not be the boogie man some might envision it to be, I still think this is worth talking about.
 React's flexibility makes it both a great framework for beginners as well as a devastating footgun for those that don't know its inner-workings.
 I don't forsee a lot of people tripping over this particular detail, but if you're using context and seeing performance issues, it's a good thing to know!